 The complexity of these systems is caused by the fact that more and more cyber infrastructure - e.g. routers, switches, the cloud - is reprogrammable nowadays.
 This offers many possibilities, but it also makes the equipment more difficult to operate and less transparent.
 Further, there is the complexity of mapping in computational terms the data sharing requirements which are defined at societal level, through legislation, organizational policies, private data-sharing agreements, and consents.

-CCI positions itself in the research theme Systems & Networking with clear links to AI, Computational Science, Data Science and People, Science & Technology.
+CCI positions itself in the research theme Systems & Networking with clear links to AI, Computational Science, Data Science and People, Society & Technology.

 Gaining insight into complex natural phenomena through computational modelling and simulation